devfalafel/linux-vps-utilities/README.md

 Utilities:
 - iptables
-> This directory contains two scripts, one is the iptables rules that you can execute, and the other is the clear rules from the system
+> This directory contains two scripts, one is to iptables rules that you can execute, and the other is the clear rules from the system
 - network
 > This directory contains two scripts, one is to capture network packets coming in the specific port for a certain amount of seconds and save it as a pcap file.
 The other script shows the ip connecting to the port.
 - server